JonLemOfficial/react-test-app/README.md

   </a>
 </p>

 This is the official repository for the first jonlem's React.js web application developed using pure JavaScript.
+It was developed for testing and learning purposes.